Wolfram Grajetzki

 Wolfram Grajetzki (born 1960, in Berlin) is a German Egyptologist.
-He studied at Free University of Berlin and made his Doctor of Philosophy at the Humboldt University of Berlin.
+He studied at Free University of Berlin and made his PhD at the Humboldt University of Berlin.
 He performed excavations in Egypt, but also in Pakistan.
 He published articles and several books on the Egyptian Middle Kingdom, on administration, burial customs and queens.
-He is also a researcher at the Centre for Advanced Spatial Analysis, University College London, UK, working on the project 'Digital Egypt for Universities'.
+He is also a researcher at the Centre for Advanced Spatial Analysis, University College London, United Kingdom, working on the project 'Digital Egypt for Universities'.